-- 1 Sensor body - 2 Membrane cap - Slowly screw the sensor body into the membrane cap. - Make sure that the valve opening is not closed off (e.g. by the fingers).
+- 1 Sensor body - 2 Membrane cap

-- i - The first resistance to screwing the parts together comes from the sealing O-ring. - > Screw the cap on further until it has closed up against the shaft. - ✓ Once the membrane cap has been fully screwed on: - Neither touch nor strike the membrane. - ▶ Use water to wash off any electrolyte from the surface. - → The sensor is now prepared for commissioning.
+- Slowly screw the sensor body into the membrane cap. - Make sure that the valve opening is not closed off (e.g. by the fingers). - The first resistance to screwing the parts together comes from the sealing O-ring. - > Screw the cap on further until it has closed up against the shaft. - Slide the second hose ring into the recess above the first hose ring. - ✓ Once the membrane cap has been fully screwed on: - Neither touch nor strike the membrane. - Use mains water to rinse off any electrolyte residues adhering to the sensor. - → The sensor is now prepared for commissioning.